dlpoole/Analog-Color-Organ-Light-Organ/README.md

-This sketch emulates an analog system patented to Frederic L. Way as US 3,018,683 and US 3,181,015 in 1962 and 1965, claiming bandpass filters and mechanically controlled resistive dimmers or Silicon Controlled Rectifiers.
+This sketch emulates an analog system patented to Frederic L. Way as US 3,018,683 and US 3,181,015 in 1962 and 1965, claiming bandpass filters and mechanically controlled resistive dimmers then later, Silicon Controlled Rectifiers.
 Way’s patents were assigned to Mobilcolor, Inc, which leased equipment based on them to radio stations including Omaha and Indianapolis, where it was used for holiday “Carol Tree” displays.